905 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but it does mention that you should not have used any weight loss drugs or supplements within 90 days before starting.
 It's best to discuss your current medications with the trial team.

-What data supports the effectiveness of the drug tirzepatide for type 1 diabetes and obesity?
+What evidence suggests that tirzepatide might be an effective treatment for type 1 diabetes and obesity?

 C1